SAP-samples/abap-cheat-sheets/02_Structures.md

 - More information about the purpose of the individual components is available at [ABAP System Fields (F1 documentation for Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensystem_fields.htm).

 The following example demonstrates a selection of ABAP system fields.
 It uses artifacts from the ABAP cheat sheet repository.
-Note the comments in the code because a syntax warning will be displayed when inserting the code in a demo class.
+Note the comments in the code because a syntax warning will be displayed when inserting the code in a demo class that uses ABAP for Cloud Development.
 It is meant to emphasize that multiple system fields should not to be used in ABAP for Cloud Development.
 To try the example out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 ```abap